23WH1A0559/MediConnect/README.md

 ### **1.1 Purpose**

-This document defines the complete **software requirements, system architecture, database design, and technical specifications** for **MedConnect**, a web-based Doctor Appointment Booking System.
+This document defines the complete **software requirements, system architecture, database design, and technical specifications** for **MediConnect**, a web-based Doctor Appointment Booking System.

 The system enables **patients to book appointments online**, **doctors to manage schedules**, and **administrators to control the platform efficiently**.
 The application is designed as a **full-stack web application** using **MongoDB as the database**.